clirdlf/ndsa.org/calendar.md

 ---

 Below is the current NDSA Calendar.
-It lists upcoming working group calls, conferences and meetings where NDSA presentations will happen, and NDSA Regional Meetings.
+It lists upcoming working group calls, conferences, and meetings where NDSA presentations will happen, and NDSA Regional Meetings.

 If you're an NDSA member and have questions about the calendar or would like to add an event to it, please contact ndsa@loc.gov.